NationalUniversitySystem/project-init-files/CONTRIBUTING.md

 ## Contribution Guide

 We use Github to track and host our projects through WPVIP.

+All our work gets done locally first, then pushed to the `preprod` branch for environment QA and for sending links for approval.

+This also applies to content updates, please update on the QA/`preprod` site first and submit for approval the appropriate contacts.

-All our work gets done locally first, then pushed to the preprod branch for environment QA and for sending links for approval.
-Once the feature is complete and approved, a Pull Request is created on Github towards the `develop` branch, then assign the project lead for a code review and merge approval.
+Once the coding feature or change is complete and approved, create a Pull Request on Github towards the `develop` branch, then assign the project lead for a code review and merge approval.

 The workflow is broken down further below.

 ### Workflow
 - Set up local environment for WPVIP development